Prestonwood Baptist Church: History

+Sexual assault allegations

-In June 1989, a youth music minister at Prestonwood Baptist Church, John Langworthy, admitted to church officials that he had molested at least one student in the late 1980s; he was fired, but as Church Officials failed to report it to the authorities (as was required under the State Family Code), he was able to go on to become a youth music minister at Morrison Heights Baptist Church in Clinton, Mississippi, where he was later accused of abusing young boys again.
-In March 2013, a decade-long church member, Chris Tynes, was ordered off church premises and reported to the police as a 'suspicious person' after asking about the Langworthy incident.
+In June of 1989, after a youth music minister at Prestonwood Baptist Church admitted to church officials that he had molested at least one student in the late 1980s; he was terminated immediately.
+Since church officials failed to report it to the authorities (as was required under the State Family Code), he was able to go on to become a youth music minister at a church in Mississippi.
+Unfortunately, he was later accused of abusing young boys again.

-In May 2022, Guidepost Solutions released an independent report on the incident, saying that Dr. Graham "allowed an accused abuser of young boys to be dismissed quietly in 1989 without reporting the abuse to police.
-The accused abuser, John Langworthy, later was charged with abusing young boys in Mississippi in 2011."

-In May 2008, 52-year-old Joe Barron, a minister at the church, was arrested for soliciting sex from an officer posing online as a 13-year-old girl.
+In May of 2008, an associate minister at Prestonwood was arrested for soliciting sex from a 13-year-old girl.
 Two days later, Senior Pastor Jack Graham addressed the scandal from the pulpit.
-In his address, Dr. Graham said the accused pastor had been asked to resign and had done so.
+In his address, Dr. Graham said the accused associate minister had been terminated.

+In March of 2013, a decade-long church member was ordered off church premises and reported to the police as a 'suspicious person" because of an earlier incident.